 Homewood is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Homewood enrolled in college, Homewood has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Homewood, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 The most common language spoken in Homewood is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and African languages.